V-Sekai/world/01_ingest_validate.md

 1. Output Godot Scene

 Before the game client/server architecture is sound, we need to be able to push an asset to a service with sanitization and validation.
 This service will separate the colliders and other elements.
 Then, the game server pulls those colliders in.

-## Prototype 1: Element Instantiation and Uploading

-In this prototype, we will instantiate elements into our virtual world and pull them for user interaction.
-These elements include:

-1. **Colliders**: Invisible objects that simulate solid matter.
-2. **Per Bone Capsules**: Simplified user avatars used for collision detection.

-## Prototype 2: Packaging, Marker3D, and Quad Plane

-This prototype involves packaging colliders and per bone capsules for upload/download.
-We will introduce a Marker3D at coordinates (0, 0, 1) as a reference point in the 3D space.
-Additionally, we will add a quad plane to our virtual world, which will serve as a basic surface or platform within the environment.

-## Prototype 3: Tree Concept Decision and Texture Packaging

-During this prototype, we will decide between the GLTF2 concept of a unified node tree or the Godot Engine / Blender concept of armatures.
-Textures, materials, meshes, and IDs will be packaged at the marker.

-## Prototype 4: Object Uploads and Positioning

-In this prototype, we will develop the capability to upload objects like a teacup (possibly a collider) and an avatar.
-Users will be able to drag and scale these objects.

-- name
-- user_uid
-- attachments
-  - avatar (materials, meshes, animations)
-  - colliders
-- scale
-- skeleton

-## Prototype 5: Server Management and Scripting

-This prototype will focus on server management considerations such as handling server downtime and managing user logouts/logins.
-We will also incorporate scripting into the system.

-## Prototype 6: Physics

-This prototype will involve the implementation of physics in our virtual world.

-## Prototype 7: Server Capacity and Bandwidth Limit

-In this final prototype, we will ensure that the server can handle up to 100 people per instance.
-We will also calculate the bandwidth and object/mesh complexity limit.

-The estimated timeline for this project is between 2 to 4 weeks.